Wednesday, April 30, 2014

 In the wake of the as-usual reporting of the standoff in Nevada between Cliven Bundy and the Bureau of Land Management (BLM), I thought I would do some research about the issue.
 I was hoping to find solid proof to support Mr Bundy's claim that he didn't owe the grazing fees levied against him, solid proof that the BLM had tried multiple times to negotiate with Bundy, and/or some type of factual evidence that would show that Bundy was either a terrorist as stated by Nevada Senator Harry Reid or a patriot as countered by Nevada Senator Dean Heller.

 Unfortunately, far too much of the information being pressed on the public about this issue is biased and full of extremism.
-Luckily I did find the following article detailing the root of the problem and facts that demonstrate that the specific issue is as old as the existence of the state of Nevada.
+Luckily I did find the following article detailing the root of the problem and some facts that demonstrate that the specific issue is as old as the existence of the state of Nevada.
 Also, it seems clear that the source philosophical problem is as old as our country and was reflected in our founding fathers' own struggle with states rights versus a strong federal government.
 If you wish to review this info, a link is provided below.

 http://www.washingtonpost.com/blogs/the-fix/wp/2014/04/15/everything-you-need-to-know-about-the-long-fight-between-cliven-bundy-and-the-federal-government/